rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 kata-oc   rendered-kata-oc-7ce66b5e9e1c51753ebf99c1d9603bd8   True      False      False      1              1                   1                     0                      3m
 ```

-If we check the machine config pool we can check that the kata-oc mcp it's based in several machine configs, and in specific there is one that defines the sandbox-containers extensions:
+If we check the machine config pool, we can see that the kata-oc MCP is based on several machine configs, and specifically there is one that defines the sandbox-containers extensions:

 ```
 oc get mcp kata-oc -o yaml | egrep -i 'kata|sandbox'